ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "Among the hotel workers were Danes and Germans, who told us they came here each summer to work and create art."
       },
       "s_dkK2hdb1Yjx8": {
-        "meaning": "Laying in the warm water and staring into the fog out to the sea in the empty pool was amazing, very much like an adventure."
+        "meaning": "Lying in the warm water and gazing through the fog towards the sea from the empty pool was amazing—like an adventure."
       },
       "s_eYVYzwva1rS": {
         "meaning": "At his house there is a constant flow of guests and he is always ready to welcome and take in people."